top of page

 details about each attraction.
 To save the map to your Google Maps account, click the star next to the title.
 To access it later, open Google Maps, go to “Your Places,” and find it under “Maps.”

-The boardwalk is lined with plenty of restaurants, shops, museums, and (of course) ice cream spots, making it a great place to leisurely explore.
-The boardwalk not only allows you to soak up the bustling atmosphere and enjoy the ever-changing fun activities, but also provides great views of the picturesque harbor.
+The boardwalk not only allows you to soak up the local atmosphere and enjoy the ever-changing fun activities, but also provides great views of the picturesque harbor.

 The Maritime Museum of the Atlantic in Halifax